Headless CMS

 }

-function, It contains total number of URLs and the name of the slug and returns how many pages need to be returned for this type.
-Let’s see two examples this will help you see how it works.
+This function receives the array item returned by the getTotalCounts function.
+It contains the total number of URLs and the corresponding slug name and returns the number of pages needed for this type.
+Let’s look at two examples to better understand how it works.

 await getSitemapPages({ name: "post", total: 1 });